Nigel Biggar: Career

-On his return to Oxford in 1985, Biggar became librarian and research fellow at Latimer House, a conservative evangelical think tank in Oxford.
+On his return to Oxford in 1985, Biggar became librarian and research fellow at Latimer House, Oxford.
 He additionally taught Christian ethics at Wycliffe Hall, Oxford, from 1987 to 1994.

 He was ordained in the Church of England as a deacon in 1990 and as a priest in 1991, though he has never held a post in a parish church.
 For most of the 1990s, he was chaplain and fellow of Oriel College, Oxford.
-In 1999, he took the Chair of Theology at the University of Leeds, and in 2004, he moved to the Chair of Theology and Ethics at Trinity College, Dublin.
+In 1999, he took the Chair of Theology at the University of Leeds, and in 2004, he moved to the Chair of Theology and Ethics at Trinity College Dublin, where he became a fellow in 2005.

 In 2007, he became Regius Professor of Moral and Pastoral Theology at the University of Oxford.
 He also became a canon of Christ Church Cathedral, Oxford.
 He retired in September 2022.